9tigerio/db2rest-web/docs/why-you-need-db2rest.md

 sidebar_position: 1
 ---

-# Getting Started with DB2Rest
+# Why you need DB2Rest?

 Let's discover **DB2 in less than 10 minutes**.